Last reviewed September 2022

 In 1996, the Minnesota Legislature further amended the Minnesota Minority Child Heritage Protection Act to bring it into compliance with these federal standards (Laws of Minnesota 1996, chapter 416).
 Later in this same year the U.S. Congress amended the Multiethnic Placement Act with the Interethnic Placement Provisions in the Small Business Job Protection Act of 1996 (P.L.
 104-188, section 1808/H.R.
 3448).
 These changes strengthened the prohibitions related to the use of race or ethnicity as a basis for adoption or foster care placement.
 As a result, the Minnesota legislation was once again out of compliance with federal law and had to be amended (Laws of Minnesota 1997, chapter 86).
 The 1997 amendments replaced language about the "heritage" or "background" considerations for child placement decisions with language about "the child's best interests."
 Today these provisions are primarily codified in Minnesota Statutes, chapter 259.

-It should be noted that Native American children have a special placement status since they are members of tribal nations with rights established through treaties with the United States.
+Native American children have a special placement status since they are members of Tribal nations with rights established through treaties with the United States.
 They are covered by the federal Indian Child Welfare Act of 1978 (P.L.
 95-608) and the Minnesota Indian Family Preservation Act (Minnesota Statutes, sections 260.751 - 260.835) which seek to preserve Native American families.
-The initial Minnesota law was passed in 1985 (Laws of Minnesota 1985, chapter 111) and has undergone various revisions over the years.
+The initial Minnesota law passed in 1985 (Laws of Minnesota 1985, chapter 111) and has undergone various revisions over the years.
 (In 1985, Minnesota also created the Minnesota Family Preservation Act (Laws of Minnesota 1985 1st Special Session, chapter 9, article 2, sections 69-75); it was repealed in 2003.)
+There have been recent proposals to establish a Minnesota African American Family Preservation Act (e.g. HF3973/SF3779 (2018), HF1151/SF843 (2021), etc.) but those proposals have not passed into law.

 Significant Books and Reports